josephluck/internote/README.md

 #### Dashbird

-Logging and metrics are available in Dashbird
+Logging and metrics are also available in Dashbird.

 > Follow [these instructions](https://dashbird.io/docs/get-started/quick-start/) to enable Dashbird